Fall Family Activities to do in Colorado

 Best Colorado Pumpkin Patches for Families

-The best locations for babies and toddlers to visit the Pumpkin Patch is Cottonwood Farms in Lafayette and Rocky Mountain Pumpkin Patch in Longmont.
 This gives you the farm feel, but not too overwhelming with short attention spans (nap times, feeding time) of little ones.
 Cottonwood Farms features pumpkin patch, straw bale maze, petting zoo, wagon rides and local honey.
 Rocky Mountain Pumpkin Patch boasts organic farm stand, you pick pumpkin patch, kiddie rides and petting zoo.
 It creates beautiful memories and family traditions that you will cherish!
+Address: 9059 Ute Hwy, Longmont, CO 80503

 Classic Tradition of Carving Pumpkins